aneldev/dyna-ts-react-module-boilerplate/README.md

 - Call `yarn sync-usages-watch`

 ### Prerequisite

+For all except Mac desktops, y>ou have to install the `rsync` on your system. _See below how to do it._

+## Link with `sync-file-deps-watch`

+### About

+This is the opposite of the `sync-usages-watch`.
+It doesn't sync the usaged of this package but it update the dependencies of this package that have "file:" as version.

+Yarn by default links only on `yarn upgrade` the file dependencies.
+Use the `sync-usages-watch`.

+The script performs:

+- Watched the changes of the dependencies
+- Deletes, recreates and copies all items of the dependency folder (as it defined in the `file:`)
+- It doesn't copy the `node_modules` folder.

+### Run

+- Call `yarn sync-file-deps-watch`

+### Prerequisite

+For all except Mac desktops, y>ou have to install the `rsync` on your system. _See below how to do it._

+## About the `rsync` prerequisite

 You have to install the `rsync` on your system.
 - For Mac you don't need to do anything, it is already there.